tasks/docs/docs/troubleshooting_notifications.md

 ### Notifications are late (Android 6+)

 Android can delay notifications to conserve battery while your device is idle.
-To prevent Android from delaying Tasks' notifications:
+To prevent Android from delaying Tasks.org's notifications:

-1. Tap on `☰ > Settings > Notifications > Disable battery optimizations`
+1. Tap on `⚙ > App settings > Notifications > Disable battery optimizations`
 2. Tap on the dropdown and select "All apps"
 3. Tap on "Tasks" and select "Don't optimize"